andreusjh99/andreusjh99.github.io/_posts/2021-12-04-java-terms.md

 ---
 layout: post
-title:  Java terms you might be interested in learning
+title:  Java terms you will be interested in learning
 read: 5
 post-image: /assets/images/posts/8_java_terms/post.jpeg
-description: A brief rundown of terms in Java that might be confusing for some who are starting out with Java.
+description: A brief rundown of terms in Java that may be confusing for some who are starting out with Java.
 categories: software development
 ---